rlskoeser/rlskoeser.github.io/_posts/2016-06-08-diskimage-ingest.md

 **Born-digital material is archival material, not a surrogate** for archival material (in the way that a digitized copy of a handwritten letter would be, for example).
 As such, the *archival principles of provenance, authenticity, and context apply* to born-digital materials.

+*  **PROVENANCE:** Documenting the history and context of an object
+*  **AUTHENTICITY:** Establishing that the object is indeed what we say it is
+*  **CONTEXT:** Representing the relationships between objects and the way in which they were created and used

 Borrowing from techniques used in digital forensics, many archivists choose to capture forensic disk images of born-digital material as a way of adhering to these three important principles.
 This creates an **exact replica of the digital artifact at the bitstream level, thereby ensuring no inadvertent change or loss of data** during transfer.
 The creation of checksums can then be used to verify that the capture of a disk image has been successful, which helps to authenticate the data.
 Furthermore, disk imaging preserves filesystem metadata and, in cases where software is stored on the disk in question, associated representation information that can help identify and render files.
 Taken together, these benefits help archivists establish and document the provenance, authenticity, and context of born-digital archival material.

 ## Disk Image ingest workflow